jbram9830/Moonshot-Stargazers/README.md

 By Milestone 1, we aimed to set up our local development environments, get a globe visualization to run on our EC2 server, and identify data source(s).
 By Milestone 2, we aimed to successfully scrape satellite data and display mock satellite data as data points on the globe visualization.
 Although we have not followed our project plan exactly, we are currently well ahead of schedule and working on Milestone 3.
 This involves showing orbital paths of satellites using real-time data (not mock data) that updates regularly through web socket integration.

 As of 10/17/2024, we have implemented requirements 1, 2, 3, and 4 above (see the Functional Requirements section).
 We have also implemented the following four requirements that were not part of our original project plan:
-1. View a 2D visualization of the Earth and its atmosphere.
+1. View a 2D visualization of the Earth and its atmosphere in different map styles.
 2. Allow users to search for locations or landmarks.
 When the location or landmark is identified, the application will automatically zoom in to it in the visualization.
 3. Allow users to zoom out fully by clicking the Home button.
 4. When a satellite in the visualization is clicked, its name, longitude, latitude, and altitude are displayed.